krishpatrick/aws_eks_ha_demo/README.md

 	*  aws configure
 	*  Then proceed with create prerequisite tf files
-	*  Vpc, route , subnets gateway nat etc and init and apply
+	*  Vpc, route , subnets, gateway, nat etc and run terraform init, terraform apply
-	*  Create eks
+	*  Create eks and run terraform init, terraform apply
 	*  Create fargate profiles - coreDNS etc .
-	*  Create additional fargate profile with namespace
+	*  Create additional fargate profile with namespace terraform init, terraform apply
 	*  Deploy Nginx sample app using helm (Edit and change the values as needed)
 	*  Enable hpa settings optionally
 	*  kubectl create namespace staging
 	*  helm repo add stable https://charts.helm.sh/stable
 	*  helm repo update

-	*  kubectl create namespace nginx-app (you can skip this as we already have a staging name space)
+	*  kubectl create namespace <namespace> (you can skip this as we already have a staging name space)
-	*  kubectl create namespace staging

 	* helm install nginx-sample ./nginx-sample --namespace staging

  Service be Cluster IP or NodePort - LB will create ALB.
 Unless needed we Opt to use ALB for this purpose